Environment

 Operations buy-in

-Our 2022 corporate goals include a standalone emissions reduction goal with a 15% weighting and an ESG & community engagement goal with a 15% weighting—together accounting for 30% of the company’s performance scorecard.
-Our corporate goals and medium- and long-term goals challenge Devon to improve our performance and hold us accountable for producing oil and natural gas in an environmentally responsible way.
+In 2024, the standalone emissions reduction goal enhances our focus on methane emissions mitigation by targeting a reduction in both methane emissions intensity and methane emissions detected by aerial flyovers.
+Our corporate goals and medium- and long-term goals challenge Devon to improve our environmental performance and hold us accountable for producing oil and natural gas in an environmentally responsible way.

 Environment Performance Metrics1 | |||